yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 They hired the man whom we interviewed last week.

-# # RULE 21: Certain words like “separation, excuse, mention, favour, pardon, leave, report,
+# RULE 21: Certain words like “separation, excuse, mention, favour, pardon, leave, report,

 sight, etc.” do not take Possessive case before them.

-## Examples
+Examples:-
 Your separation pains me a lot and I become sad.
 [Incorrect]
 Separation from you pains me a lot and